moriamsulaimon/Customer-Acquisition-Analysis-Using-Google-Looker-Studio/README.md

 ## Customer Acquisition Analysis Using Google Looker Studio
 This is a customer acquisition analysis using the customer app acquisition report from 2020 to 2022.
-The analysis is aimed at reviewing the effectiveness of ad spend on Facebook and Google Ad towards achieving marketing campaign goals.
+The analysis is aimed at reviewing the effectiveness of ad spend on Facebook and Google Ads towards achieving marketing campaign goals.

 ### Metrics
 The analysis covers;